desmondinho/tailwind-merge-dotnet/docs/features.md

 TwMerge.Merge( "hover:focus:p-2 focus:hover:p-4" ); // → "focus:hover:p-4"
 ```

-The order of standard modifiers does not matter for tailwind-merge-dotnet.
+tailwind-merge-dotnet knows when the order of standard modifiers matters and when not and resolves conflicts accordingly.

 ### Supports arbitrary values